History of Palestine: Egyptian period

-Conscription and disarmament were highly unpopular among the peasantry and their leaders, who refused to implement the orders.
-New taxation policies also threatened the role of urban notables and rural sheikhs as mutasallims, while Egypt's effective law enforcement measures threatened the livelihood of Bedouin tribes who derived their income from extorting merchants and travelers.
-The diverse array of social and political groups hostile to Egyptian reforms throughout Palestine developed into a coalition.
-Consequently, this coalition launched what became known as the Peasants' Revolt in 1834.
-The core of the rebels were based in Jabal Nablus and led by subdistrict chief Qasim al-Ahmad, who had previously contributed peasant irregulars to Ibrahim Pasha's forces during the conquest of Syria.
-The revolt represented a major threat to the flow of arms and conscripts between Egypt and Syria and to Muhammad Ali's program of modernizing Egypt.
-Rebel forces captured most of Palestine, including Jerusalem, by June.
-However, Muhammad Ali arrived in Palestine, opened negotiations with various rebel leaders and sympathizers, and secured a truce in July.
-He also managed to secure the defection of the powerful Abu Ghosh clan of Jerusalem's hinterland from the rebel forces.
+Ibrahim Pasha also undertook to disarm and conscript the peasantry, a policy already instituted in Egypt to establish centralized rule and a modern army.
+This was opposed by the Palestinian peasantry.
+New taxation policies threatened the role of urban notables and rural sheikhs as mutasallims, and law enforcement measures threatened the livelihood of Bedouin tribes who garnered income providing guided "protection" to merchants and travelers.
+The combined hostility toward Egyptian reforms Palestine resulted in the Peasants' Revolt of 1834, posing a major threat to the flow of arms and conscripts between Egypt and Syria and to Muhammad Ali's program of modernizing Egypt.
+Rebel forces, whose core was based in Jabal Nablus and led by subdistrict chief Qasim al-Ahmad, captured most of Palestine, including Jerusalem, by June.

+Muhammad Ali went to Palestine, opened negotiations with various rebel leaders and sympathizers, and secured a truce in July, also securing the defection of the powerful Abu Ghosh clan of Jerusalem's hinterland from the rebel forces.
 During the truce period, numerous religious and political leaders from Jerusalem and other cities were either arrested, exiled or executed.
-Afterward, Qasim recommenced the rebellion, viewing the truce as a ruse.
-Egyptian forces launched a campaign to defeat the rebels in Jabal Nablus, destroying 16 villages before capturing Nablus itself on 15 July.
-Qasim was pursued to Hebron, which was leveled in August, and was later captured and executed with most of the rebel leadership.
-In the wake of Egypt's victory, the virtual autonomy of Jabal Nablus was significantly weakened, the conscription orders were carried out with 10,000 peasant conscripts sent to Egypt, and the population was largely disarmed.
-The latter measure effectively introduced a monopoly of violence in Palestine, as part of Egypt's centralization policies.
-Egyptian rule and the defeat of the powerful rural sheikhs of Jabal Nablus led to the political elevation of the Abd al-Hadi family of Arraba.
-Its sheikh, Husayn Abd al-Hadi, supported Ibrahim Pasha during the revolt and was promoted as the Wali of Sidon, which included all of Palestine.
-His relatives and allies were appointed the mutasallims of Jerusalem, Nablus and Jaffa.
+Qasim therefore recommenced the rebellion, viewing the truce as a ruse.
+Egyptian forces launched a campaign to defeat the rebels in Jabal Nablus, destroying 16 villages before capturing Nablus city on 15 July.
+Qasim was pursued to Hebron, which was leveled in August, and was subsequently captured and executed with most of the rebel leadership.

+In the wake of Egypt's victory, Jabal Nablus was significantly weakened, the population largely disarmed, and the conscription orders were effected with 10,000 peasant conscripts sent to Egypt.
+Disarmament effectively introduced a monopoly of violence for central authorities in Palestine.
+The defeat of the powerful rural sheikhs of Jabal Nablus led to the political rise of the Abd al-Hadi family of Arraba.
+Their sheikh, Husayn Abd al-Hadi, supported Ibrahim Pasha during the revolt ,and was promoted as the Wali of Sidon, which included all of Palestine, while his relatives and allies were appointed the mutasallims of Jerusalem, Nablus and Jaffa.